 - Prepare the Oolong tea brew by rinsing the tea as indicated in the section above.

 - Let the tea steep for 1-5 minutes.
-The longer you brew it, the stronger the flavour.
+The longer you brew it, the stronger the flavor.

-- In a serving glass, place the tapioca pearls and sugar syrup.
-Adjust the level of sweetness by adding more or less sugar syrup.
+- In a serving glass, place the tapioca pearls and brown sugar syrup.

 - Pour Oolong tea over the tapioca pearls, about ¾ of the way to the brim.